SIEM (Security information and event management) is a software solution that combines SIM and SEM into one security management system.

 The Mozilla Defense Platform (MozDef) is a set of micro-services that can be used on the top of Elasticsearch.

-- Act as an interface for systems like cloud protections, firewall and other API based setups.
+- Act as an interface for systems like cloud protections, firewalls, and other API based setups.

 - Provide real-time association between incident handlers